-No matter how tempting deleting may seem, it’s prohibited to delete any review in Apple App Store.
-Developers of iPad and iPhone apps should address the issues mentioned in customers negative reviews instead of trying to delete undesirable feedback.
+No matter how tempting deleting may seem, it’s prohibited to delete any review on the App Store.
+App developers should address the issues mentioned in customers’ negative reviews instead of trying to delete undesirable feedback.

-When iOS publishers encounter reviews that daub deletes their rating score violating Apple’s Terms and Conditions, the only thing they can do is reporting a concern instead of responding or deleting the review itself.
+When publishers encounter reviews that violats Apple’s Terms and Conditions, the only thing they can do is report a concern instead of responding or deleting the review itself.

-Lots of iOS publishers don’t find their organic ratings and review satisfactory and look for sources of paid App Store reviews.
+Lots of app developers don’t find their organic ratings and app store reviews satisfactory and look for sources of paid App Store reviews.
 Sure, there’re dozens of platforms that provide fake App Store reviews and help to buy App Store rating scores out there.

 High rating score is a great thing to have but it doesn’t guarantee an enormous conversion rate.
 It makes sense to check the importance of iOS App Store rating scores for potential users of your iPad and iPhone apps.

 This metric is essential as it helps to understand whether it’s worth investing heavily in App Store rating score increase.
 After all, the target audience may not include evaluation of rating score in its decision-making process once they’re on your App Store product page.

 Another reason for playing around with an app rating is that it also influences a TTR (tap-through rate) when you run Apple Search Ads.
 Whether it is better to have a so-so rating or release an update and run a campaign with a zero rating?
 Unfortunately, you cannot find the answer in basic iOS App Store Analytics.